 The largest Hindu temple in Indonesia

-If you are planning on visiting only this temple then you will end up with plenty of free time to…coming back to Yogyakarta?
-Well, if you don’t really have much time then it’s fine, but otherwise don’t fall in the mistake most of the tourist do in “forgetting” this area is full with many other temples as impressive and shocking as Prambanan itself and literally few hundred of meters away from each other!
+If you are planning on visiting only this temple, then you will end up with plenty of free time to…coming back to Yogyakarta?
+Well, if you don’t really have much time then it’s fine, but otherwise don’t fall in the mistake most of the tourist do in “forgetting” this area is filled with many other temples as impressive and shocking as Prambanan itself and literally few hundred of meters away from each other!
 Most of them are inside the Prambanan archaeological park itself.
 I must admit that I personally did not know about the existence of that many other places around that near until I received an Indonesia guide I ordered online to read through about all the places we were planning to visit and prepare our trip to include as much as possible while around.

-On a good side, if you have an entire day for sightseeing outside of Yogyakarta then let me tell you it is perfectly possible to visit not only 1 but another 3 or 4 archaeological sites on top!
+On a good side, if you have an entire day for sightseeing outside Yogyakarta then let me tell you it is perfectly possible to visit not only 1 but another 3 or 4 archaeological sites on top!
 And all without any rush and giving you plenty of time.

 For more information about Prambanan check the Wikipedia and Wikitravel sites.
 Indonesia’s currency is the Rupiah (IRD).
 Please note that any price reference is true as from when this guide was created, therefore check prices in advance as with the time they change.